Crowstone Conservation Area

 The History of Crowstone Conservation Area

 As Southend expanded westwards, Westcliff developed as a new residential seaside resort.
 Westcliff-on-Sea Station was subsidised by local developers and opened in 1895.
 Over the next twenty years the area between the railway and the seafront was developed, mainly with new houses and visitor accommodation.
 The Leas Conservation Area includes the most prominent part of this development facing and close to the seafront but Crowstone Conservation Area, which is separated from The Leas by modern development, also has a similar character.
-Despite some subsequent redevelopment and alterations, the area retains much of the character of the original residential resort.
+Despite some subsequent redevelopment and alterations, the area retains character of the original residential resort.

 Crowstone House, the most prominent building in the conservation area was built in 1905 as a house but it was subsequently extended and converted to a ladies school by a Miss O’Meara in 1913.
 It is now a care home.